Everest Base Camp Trek - 14 Days

 Included

-• Accommodation while trekking in twin sharing basis tents or local lodges / guesthouses.
+• Accommodation in twin sharing local lodge/teahouse during the trek

 Excluded